 John Porretto of the Associated Press reported today that A Year After $100, Oil Prices Cut in Half

 Mark my words – Oil and gas prices will rise significantly in 2009.
 The merciful respite in gas prices in late 2008 is only a brief honeymoon, before demand outstrips demand and temporary surpluses are gone.
-That’s what smart economists and energy ...
+That’s what smart economists ...